 How Does the Decision Process Work?

-Usually, the school board will make the decision.
-However, in some situations, the school board may allow the superintendent to make the initial decision.
-If the Superintendent makes the decision, it can usually be appealed to the school board.
+The superintendent of the receiving district can be authorized to approve the application.
+The school board must make the decision to deny an application.
 School board decisions will be made at a school board meeting.
 You can find out from the district the date of the meeting when your application will be considered.
 You have the right to attend the meeting.
 If you want to speak, ask to be put on the agenda.
 You can do this by contacting the school's administrative office.
 If you are not on the agenda, there is still limited time for members of the public to speak.
 Ask in advance that your comments and those of the board be recorded.
 Without a recording, there will be no easy way to prove what happened, if you want to appeal.
 You may want to bring your own recorder, just in case.
 Within five days of board action, you must be notified of the decision.

 How Can I Challenge an Open Enrollment Denial?